Undergraduate BSc (Hons)

 Being an Autonomous Children and Young People’s Practitioner

 You will develop the knowledge, skills and professional attitudes to facilitate the critical, systematic and contemporary application of the evidence base required to demonstrate autonomous nursing practice.
-This will be achieved through the delivery of a blended learning approach by way of seminars, master classes, action learning sets, simulated practice and guided independent study.
+This will be achieved through the delivery of a blended learning approach by way of seminars, master classes, action learning sets, practice and guided independent study.
 A feature of this module will be that some of the master classes will be delivered by specialist clinicians focusing upon quality, safety and personalised care across health and social care.

 Being an Inspiring Children and Young People’s Practitioner